Changing the world one planet at a time

 In June of 2018, the first annual InterPlanetary Festival will draw space enthusiasts from around the world for a two-day celebration of human ingenuity.
 The festival will transform the Railyard District in downtown Santa Fe with an expo showcasing innovation and technology for space exploration.
 Concurrent with the expo, participants can enjoy open-air concerts, maker contests, and lectures and discussions around InterPlanetary topics.

-The Jean Cocteau and Violet Crown cinemas will play sci-fi films on 12 wall-to-wall movie screens, while SITE Santa Fe and the Currents New Media festival will display artwork that ties into the InterPlanetary theme.
+The Jean Cocteau and Violet Crown cinemas will play science fiction films on 12 wall-to-wall movie screens, while the Currents New Media festival will display artwork that ties into the InterPlanetary theme.

 “Santa Fe is the most natural home in the galaxy for this Festival," Krakauer notes, "as we have such an abundance of talent in this town, and such amazing partners from film and art through to music and science.”